Scottish Premiership preview: Will Celtic go level with Hearts, can Rangers remain in title race & will Hibs build on derby win?

 Celtic are away to Motherwell; Rangers host St Mirren, Hibernian face Aberdeen, Kilmarnock travel to Dundee; Livingston are at home to Dundee United; the Hoops can move level with Premiership leaders Hearts with a win at Fir Park

-Celtic have the chance to really ignite their Scottish Premiership defence in their final game of 2025, while Rangers could keep their title hopes alive with another win.
+Celtic have the chance to really ignite their Scottish Premiership title defence in their final game of 2025, while Rangers could keep their trophy hopes alive with another win.

 There are five fixtures to see out the year, with the battle for survival already very much on at the other end of the table.
 We take a look at the talking points...